qossmic/deptrac/README.md

-the output shows us that deptrac is parsing 2 files and found 0 violations. by default every dependency between layers are violations.
+the output shows us that deptrac is parsing 2 files and found 0 violations. by default every dependency between layers are violations. in out case there are (for now) no dependencies between our classes (layers). so it's fine that deptrac will show us 2 independent layers without any relationship.

 ## Violations
-if we've 2 layers (Models, Controller) and one layer is using the other deptrac will raise a violation by default. for example our controller is using the Model layer:
+if we've 2 layers (Models, Controller) and one layer is using the other, deptrac will raise a violation by default. for example our controller is using the Model layer:

 ```php